obhq/obliteration/README.md

 ## Building from source

+### Windows prerequisites

+- Visual Studio 2019
+- CMake 3.12

+### Linux prerequisites

+- GCC 9.4
+- CMake 3.12

 ### Install Qt

-You need to manually install Qt 5 on your system before you proceed.
+You need to install Qt 5 manually on your system before you proceed.

 ### Install Vulkan SDK

-Only version 1.2.198.1 has been tested but any later version should be fine.

 For Windows just download from https://vulkan.lunarg.com/sdk/home.
 Once installed you need to restart your computer to make `VULKAN_SDK` environment variable effective.